 Joan Tower: Fanfare for the Uncommon Woman

 Fanfare for the Uncommon Woman is a set of fanfares in 5 parts composed between 1987 and 1997.
-For this blog I will be looking into the first fanfare.
 The first Fanfare for the Uncommon Woman was composed in 1986, and was further premiered in 1987 with the Houston Symphony Orchestra, conducted by Hans Vonk.
 This fanfare is also dedicated to the female conductor, Marin Alsop.
 As the title suggests, Fanfare for the Uncommon Woman was originally inspired by Aaron Copland’s Fanfare for the Common Man.
 Tower uses the same instrumentation (the whole brass section and percussion), whilst also adding extra percussion, such as marimba, glockenspiel, chimes and drums.

 Joan Tower has been described as one of the most successful female composers of her time, with Fanfare for the Uncommon Woman being one of her most famous and well-loved works.
 On face-value it seems that Tower’s set of fanfares is a somewhat feminist blast against Copland’s Fanfare for the Common Man, however, upon further inspection it seems that Tower was trying to ‘even the balance’ by proclaiming that music is genderless.

 Ⓒ Alex Burns